BojanKonjevic/sprout/README.md

 # sprout

-A Nix-based Python project scaffolder.
+A Python project scaffolder (the tool itself uses Nix for development, but the projects it generates are plain Python + uv).
 Generates a new project from a template with optional addons, then drops you into a working dev shell.

 ## Requirements